tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 ![](/images/guygirlmeme.jpg)

-Right now, I'm working on liquid.vote(link to website), a cool project I talked about rolling my sleeves up on in my last post(link to post).
+Right now, I'm working on <a href="https://liquid.vote">liquid.vote</a>, a cool project I talked about rolling my sleeves up on in my <a href="https://tandcsurf.github.io/Dealing-With-A-Big-New-Scary-Codebase/">last post</a>.
 An integral part of the UI is displaying a past legislative agenda, which is organized by date components.

 (screen of /sf agenda)